 Why would God maintain a custom that predates even Abraham?

 One reason is grounded in eternal inheritance.
-The other is “for the express purpose of keeping alive the hope of resurrection in the minds of the chosen people.”
+Another is “for the express purpose of keeping alive the hope of resurrection in the minds of the chosen people.”
 (Elliott’s Commentary for English Readers, Deuteronomy 25:5)

-This law of levirate marriage kept alive the hope of an earthly resurrection of the family name by keeping the inheritance within the family.
+By keeping the inheritance within the family, this law of levirate marriage kept alive the hope of an earthly resurrection of the family name.

 We see this in the Book of Ruth: the wealthy Bethlehem landowner Boaz (who foreshadowed Yeshua) gave this hope of resurrection and eternal inheritance to the widow Ruth (who foreshadowed those who follow Yeshua) when he became her bridegroom and she his bride.
 (Ruth 4)